-People accused of serious offences, such as murder, manslaughter and serious drug offences, are dealt with in the Supreme Court after preliminary hearings have been conducted in the Magistrates’ Court.
-If there is a plea of not guilty, then a jury will decide whether the defendant is guilty or not guilty.
+People accused of serious crimes, such as murder, manslaughter and serious drug offences, are dealt with in the Supreme Court after first being charged in the Magistrates Court.
+If there is a plea of not guilty, then a criminal case is tried by a jury.

-In civil law matters the trial division hears all matters involving amounts of more than $50,000.
-These cases are usually tried by a judge alone, but in some cases, at the election of a party, by a jury of seven people in a court presided over by a judge.
+In the Court's civil jurisdiction, judges deal with claims for amounts of more than $50,000, and with claims for other types of orders.
+Civil cases are usually tried by a judge alone but, in some cases, there is a right to choose a trial by a jury of seven people, presided over by a judge.

-There is a right of appeal in the Supreme Court from the decision of a magistrate’s court and from most tribunals.
-Appeals from the decision of a Supreme Court judge and jury are usually heard by a court consisting of three or more Supreme Court judges, called the Court of Criminal Appeal.
-Where a matter has been determined by a single judge of the Supreme Court, or a judge and jury, in a civil matter, a party has a right of appeal to a court consisting of three or more Supreme Court Judges, called the Full Court of the Supreme Court.
+There are rights of appeal to the Supreme Court from the decisions of magistrates, and from most tribunals.
+Appeals from decisions in Supreme Court criminal cases are usually heard by a court consisting of three Supreme Court judges, called the Court of Criminal Appeal.
+Appeals from decisions in Supreme Court civil cases are usually heard by a court consisting of three Supreme Court judges, called the Full Court of the Supreme Court.